data-for-good-bg/semantic-schools/csv_importer/dag/README.md

 * __Installing__ apache-airflow in the DAG's virtual env.
 This is needed, because the DAG uses Airflow APIs for accessing variables.

-Unfortunatelly having apache-airflow in the venv comes with undesired consequences, because apache-airflow comes with huge amount of dependencies, which may create version conflict with the DAG's dependencies.
+Unfortunately having apache-airflow in the venv comes with undesired consequences, because apache-airflow comes with huge amount of dependencies, which may create version conflict with the DAG's dependencies.